 Manage your receipts and boost your tax refund!

 When it comes to tax time, do you ever find yourself searching all over the place for deduction receipts from months earlier?
 You are not alone!
-A recent study conducted by the Commonwealth Bank found that lost receipts are costing one in two Australians an average $1000 in tax rebates every year.
-Can you afford […]
+A study conducted by the Commonwealth Bank found that lost receipts are costing one in two Australians an average $1000 in tax rebates every year.
+Can you afford to […]

 Claim Your Dental Expenses as a Tax Deduction